nachocaru/xaprb.com/content/blog/2010-06-30-how-i-keep-track-of-tasks.md

 permalink: /2010/06/30/how-i-keep-track-of-tasks/
 categories:
   - Commentary
-  - Sys Admin
+  - Open Source
-  - Tools
+  - Operations
 ---
 I use a super-simple system for keeping track of tasks that are mine personally to manage.
 I use issue-tracking systems for software projects and consulting work, but there is still a bunch of work-related and personal work that I need to make sure I don't forget.